What Is Miro?

 Miro stands out with its infinite canvas, massive template library, built-in AI tools, and deep integrations with the apps you already use.

-AI-Powered Tools.
-Miro's AI suite includes content generation from prompts, automatic idea clustering by theme, board summarization, image generation, and content translation in 18+ languages.
-The newest additions are Sidekicks — AI agents that act as specialized collaborators like Product Leader or Agile Coach — and Flows, which are repeatable multi-step AI workflows (Miro, October 2025).
+Miro's AI suite includes content generation from prompts, automatic idea clustering by theme, board summarization, image generation, and translation in 18+ languages.
+The newest additions are Sidekicks — AI agents that act as specialized collaborators like Product Leader or Agile Coach — and Flows, repeatable multi-step AI workflows (Miro, October 2025).

-Enterprise-Grade Security.
 Miro earned ISO 42001 certification for AI management systems — among the first SaaS providers to do so (Yahoo Finance, 2025).
-SOC 2 Type II, GDPR compliance, and data residency options round out the security picture.
+SOC 2 Type II compliance, GDPR readiness, and data residency options round out the security picture for regulated industries.

-The most common complaint across Trustpilot (where Miro scores just 2.2 out of 5 from 109 reviews) is billing frustration.
-Users report automatic seat charges when sharing boards with collaborators and difficulty canceling subscriptions (Trustpilot, 2026).
-Performance is the second consistent issue — boards with thousands of objects slow down noticeably, with 773 G2 reviews flagging lag as a negative (G2, 2026).
+The sharpest criticism comes from billing practices.
+On Trustpilot, where Miro scores just 2.2 out of 5 from 109 reviews, users report automatic seat charges when sharing boards with external collaborators and difficulty canceling subscriptions (Trustpilot, 2026).
+This is a real trap for small businesses — sharing a board with a freelancer can silently add a paid seat to your plan.
+Performance is the second persistent issue: boards with thousands of objects slow down noticeably, and 773 G2 reviews flag lag as a negative (G2, 2026).
 Miro itself recommends keeping boards under 5,000 objects for smooth performance (Miro Help Center, 2025).
-Finally, the sheer number of features creates a real learning curve.
-This shows up in 893 G2 reviews as a pain point, though most users say they become productive within a week.
-For small business owners, the per-seat pricing model can also feel punishing as your team grows — a 10-person team on Business pays $2,400 per year.
+The learning curve also shows up in 893 G2 reviews as a pain point — Miro has so many features that new users often don't know where to start.
+Most reviewers say they become productive within a week, but that first week can feel disorienting.
+If you need a simpler, more structured workspace for task management with lighter whiteboarding, ClickUp is worth considering instead.

-Miro leads the visual collaboration space with roughly 90% market share, but several strong alternatives serve specific needs better.
+Miro leads the visual collaboration space with roughly 90% market share, but several alternatives win on price, simplicity, or specific use cases.

 | Tool | Starting Price | Best Feature | Best For | Our Review |